RetroDECK/ES-DE/USERGUIDE-DEV.md

 https://wiki.batocera.org/themes

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the modern-DE theme that is bundled with ES-DE (in addition to the default rbsimple-DE theme)._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the modern-DE theme that is bundled with ES-DE (in addition to the default slate-DE theme)._

 ## Custom event scripts